 Besides, bike saddles are a very personal item because everyone has distinct riding styles and anatomies.
 As such, the best way to know which saddle fits you the best is by actually testing them out yourself, until you find a match made in heaven.

 Of course, while you can test multiple bike saddles, it can be quite difficult (both financially and time-wise), which is why we’ve gathered this list with some of the most amazing vegan-friendly bike saddles to narrow your options.

 The Selle SMP Pro stands out for its unique features, starting with a long anatomic cutout that provides riders with tremendous pressure relief to the soft tissue of their undercarriage.

-If you’re a rider that’s looking for something that doesn’t leave you numb, or in pain from riding for long hours, then you’ll appreciate the aggressive cutout design, as well as the firm elastomer foam padding and carbon-reinforced nylon shell for optimal undercarriage support.
+If you’re looking for a saddle that doesn’t leave you numb, or in pain from riding long hours, then you’ll appreciate the aggressive cutout design, as well as the firm elastomer foam padding and carbon-reinforced nylon shell for optimal undercarriage support.